Skip to Content

 Empower Yourself Against Workplace Sexual Harassment in Illinois

-• Recognizing Sexual Harassment: Understanding what constitutes sexual harassment is the first step towards addressing the issue.
-Sexual harassment can take various forms, including unwanted advances, inappropriate comments, or any unwelcome behavior of a sexual nature.
-It's essential to trust your instincts and recognize when you are being subjected to inappropriate conduct.
+• Recognizing Sexual Harassment: Understanding what constitutes sexual harassment is the first step toward addressing the issue.
+It can take various forms, including unwanted advances, inappropriate comments, or any unwelcome behavior of a sexual nature.
+It’s essential to trust your instincts and recognize when you are subjected to inappropriate conduct.

 • Documenting the Incident: As soon as you experience sexual harassment, start documenting the details.
 Note the date, time, location, and a detailed description of the incident.
 Include any relevant information such as the individuals involved, any witnesses, and the impact it had on you.
 Keeping a record will serve as valuable evidence should you decide to take further action.